Rohit738767/Face-Emotion-Recognition-01/README.md

 We deploy the app in streamlit but it invite the new user and it take time so after taht we use heroku and then we start deploy the app if you see the in the starting section you see the app name emotion45 but it not deploy we try as much as possible and then we put the link of app.
 But in local system it ran properly and app also fine

 ## Conclusion
 Finally we build the webapp and deployed which has training accuracy of 66% and test accuracy of 56% .

-If you see the how webapp works, then visit this link:-
+If you see how works visit link :-https://github.com/Rohit738767/Face-Emotion-Recognition-01/blob/main/Demo_local_video.mp4

 ## Some real life experience form project
 Understand the deep concept of project